curityio/kafka-zero-trust/README.md

 ```

 The Payments API then receives the following JWT access token payload.\
+Scopes are reduced and extra claims added for authorization.\
-Before processing the event message, the JWT is verified, before the message is accepted:
+The Payments API validates the JWT before accepting the message.

 ```json
 {